robertchalton/robertchalton.github.io/_posts/2018-05-08-ORDS-and-lets_encrypt.md

 ## GetSSL
 Since there's no prebuilt tool for dealing with ORDS.
 I'll be using  [GetSSL](https://github.com/srvrco/getssl) to aquiring a cert.

-These are just my steps and probably other ways to get it done.
+These are just my steps to get the cerificate working in an Oracle Cloud DBCS installation.
+I'm sure there are other ways to accomplish the same result.

 * Install